Yodo1Games/MAS-Documents/markdowns/integration-unity.md

 If you are on Unity 2017.4 or below, please ensure that you are on at least 2017.4.40 which uses a compatible version of the Gradle Plugin by default.

 Detailed steps for different versions of Unity can be found [here](android-manifest-merging-errors-queries.md).

+### 8. Upgrading Firebase

+If you are using Firebase, please upgrade to Firebase 7.0.0 or above.
+Lower versions will not be compatible with AdMob, as MAS uses the most updated version of Admob.
+Admob requires and a version of Firebase that matches the Admob version.

+Note: This update will also improve your general SDK integration process for long-term

+### 9. FBCoreKit Conflicts

+If you are using a Facebook related SDK and have FBCoreKit conflict, you can resolve the conflict by following these steps

+* Enter `Assets/Yodo1/MAS/Editor/Dependencies` directory and open the `Yodo1MasiOSDependencies.xml` file
+* Remove or comment `<iosPod name="FBSDKCoreKit" version="~> 6.5.2" bitcode="false" minTargetSdk="9.0" />`

 ## Interstitial Integration
 ### 1. Set the interstitial ad delegate method